The following resources address the common challenges faced by educators and other helping professionals.

 Here's a quiz to help you measure the strength of your mind-body connection, followed by suggestions for practices you might find useful.

-This is probably my favorite mindfulness practice.
-I tend to spend too much time sitting around with my mind running in circles, and this helps get my body to move and my mind to rest.
+This is a great activity if you tend to spend too much time sitting around with your mind running in circles.

 "Changing our shape, in its many parts, can change our mood, our awareness, and what actions we’re able to take."